justincbagley/Teams-Attendance/README.md

 Teams in the foreseeable future.

 _Note:_ Other tools are available for classroom attendance, including tools in the Turning Point program and Teams apps like Microsoft AttendanceBot.
-I am husband and father and a newbie professor on the tenure track.
+I am a husband and father and a newbie professor on the tenure track.
 I don't need _any more_ obligations, or teaching- or technology-related taks, to consume my highly-prized work time.
 I prefer to quickly write up my own code using `Bash`, `R`, or `python` (e.g. because I don't trust other people's software and I find what